ember-learn/handbook/ember-releases.md

 ## 5. Deprecations

 1. Clone [deprecation-app](https://github.com/ember-learn/deprecation-app).
-2. To see deprecations in `ember-source`, you can visit [https://deprecations.emberjs.com/v3.x/](https://deprecations.emberjs.com/v3.x/).
+2. To see deprecations in `ember-source`, check `deprecation-app/content/ember/`.
-3. Check if there are deprecations listed under "Upcoming Features" that are a part of the new release (e.g. `v3.25`).
+3. Check if there are deprecations listed under "Upcoming Features" that are a part of the new release (e.g. `v4.12`).
-4. Find the relevant Markdown file in `/content/ember/v3` folder.
+4. Find the relevant Markdown file in `/content/ember/v4` folder.
-5. Update the frontmatter `since: "Upcoming Features"` to `since: "v3.25"`.
+5. Update the frontmatter from `since: "Upcoming Features"` to `since: "v4.12"`.
-6. Repeat steps 2-5 for deprecations in `ember-data`. ([https://deprecations.emberjs.com/ember-data/v3.x](https://deprecations.emberjs.com/ember-data/v3.x))
+6. Repeat steps 2-5 for deprecations in `ember-data`.
 7. Open a pull request.
+8. Get it reviewed.
+9. Get it merged.
+10. CI automatically deploys, check that the deploy is working fine.

 ## 6. Upgrade Guide